 Cattle panels (utility panels)

-The panels come in different gauges; the ones I bought were actually too lightweight - fine for goats but not for horses.
+The panels come in different gauges.
+The ones I bought were actually too lightweight - fine for goats but not for horses.
 My horses stand on the bottom wires, stretching their heads and necks over the top of the panels and bending them completely out of shape.

 But I do love this type of fencing for goats.
 It keeps the goats in, and it's very easy to install.
 I just don't use it where there are horses on the other side of the fence.

-They do work very well to keep goats in - and, as you can see, they keep in our livestock guardian dog as well.
+The panels do work very well to keep goats in - and, as you can see, they keep in our livestock guardian dog as well.
 Yes, our Great Pyrenees/Anatolian is bigger than my full-size Nubian goats.

 Cattle panel fences keep in my goats and my LGD.
-They do have some disadvantages though.
+They do have some disadvantages though. |

 The disadvantages of using cattle panel fencing